VahidFarahmandian/Jinget/02-Handlers/Jinget.Handlers.ExternalServiceHandlers/README.md

 var (envelope, request) = new SampleSOAPRequest().CreateEnvelope();
 envelope.Body.Add = new SampleSOAPRequest.SampleSOAPGet { intA = 1, intB = 2 };

+ var jingetServiceHandler = new JingetServiceHandler<ResponseType>("http://www.dneonline.com/calculator.asmx");

- var result = await jingetServiceHandler.PostAsync("http://www.dneonline.com/calculator.asmx", envelope.ToString(), true, new Dictionary<string, string>
+ var result = await jingetServiceHandler.PostAsync("", envelope.ToString(), true, new Dictionary<string, string>
  {
               {"Content-Type","text/xml" },
               {"SOAPAction","http://tempuri.org/Add" }
  });
 ```
 In line number 2, we have our envelop and all we need to do, is to pass our parameters.
-In line number 4, the envelop is being send to the PostAsync method as string value.
+In line number 6, the envelop is being send to the PostAsync method as string value.
 It is important to note the `SOAPAction` header.

 ------------
 ### How to use custom Service Handler